What is Bitcoin's Hashrate and Why Should You Care?

 It is important to note that, even when they are consolidated in a single geographic region, miners have a diverse range of opinions and motivations.
 They would not be likely to all unite against their own self interests in order to attempt to hinder a cryptocurrency like Bitcoin.
 This further adds to the fact that high hashrates further lower the risk of a 51% attack and generally indicate that a decentralized network is healthy.

 With some countries contributing notably more hashing power than others, paying close attention to crypto news and global regulatory action can help give investors an indicator of the constantly-changing landscape.
 For instance, the news that China cracked down on mining in June 2021 created a period where Bitcoin’s total hashrate dropped substantially.
-Fortunately, the asset’s mining economy has since begun to recover thanks to mining difficulty adjustments and miners relocating to more crypto-friendly countries.
+Fortunately, the asset’s mining economy has since recovered thanks to mining difficulty adjustments and miners relocating to more crypto-friendly countries.